JetBrains/Qodana/topics/python-draft.md

 ```

-To learn more about configuration basics, you can visit the [](override-a-profile.md) section.
+To learn more about configuration basics, visit the [](override-a-profile.md) section.
 Complete guides are
 available in the [](custom-profiles.md) and [](custom-xml-profiles.md) sections.